Metal Roof Colors for Ontario Homes: How to Pick a Shade That Lasts Decades

 Color trends in Ontario residential roofing have shifted toward deeper, more architectural tones over the past several years.
 Below are the shades our clients across Toronto, Mississauga, Oakville, Burlington, Hamilton, Barrie, and the broader GTA most often choose for new metal roof installations.

-Charcoal and matte black metal roofing remain the runaway favourites for modern and transitional Ontario homes.
-Black metal roofs deliver high contrast against light siding, white trim, and brick, and they pair effortlessly with the clean horizontal lines of standing seam profiles.
-Premium PVDF coatings keep matte black looking flat and architectural rather than glossy, which is the look most contemporary builders specify in 2026.
+Black (RAL 9005) remains the runaway favourite for modern and transitional Ontario homes.
+A deep, true black with minimal sheen on architectural panels, it delivers high contrast against light siding, white trim, and brick, and pairs effortlessly with the clean horizontal lines of standing seam profiles.
+Premium PVDF coatings keep Black looking flat and architectural rather than glossy - the look most contemporary builders specify in 2026.
+Modern infrared-reflective pigments mean even Black sheds more solar heat than a standard asphalt shingle.

 How Premium Coatings Keep Metal Roof Colors True for 30+ Years